sourcegraph/handbook/content/departments/cloud/index.md

 > NOTE: Please first read [the customer-facing managed instance documentation](https://docs.sourcegraph.com/admin/install/managed) to understand what managed instances are and what we provide.

-Managed instances offer a backup alternative for using Sourcegraph when a customer either can't or, for some reason, won't deploy Sourcegraph self-hosted.

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.

 Please message [`#cloud`](https://sourcegraph.slack.com/archives/C03JR7S7KRP) for any answers or information missing from this page.